Updated: 11/13/2018 by Computer Hope

-Haskell is a programming language first introduced in 1990.
+Haskell is a programming language created in 1990.
 It is a general-purpose language named after Haskell Curry, an American mathematician famous for his contributions to the field of combinatory logic.

-- Lazy evaluation — Haskell only evaluates expressions when the value is actually needed for a calculation.
-It was one of the first languages to employ this type of evaluation strategy.
-Until Haskell, most programming languages used "eager evaluation", in which an expression is evaluated as soon as it is bound to a variable.
-Lazy evaluation can offer better performance, and permits the definition of data structures that have no size limit.
+- Lazy evaluation — Haskell only evaluates expressions when the value is needed for a calculation.
+It was one of the first languages to employ this evaluation strategy.
+Before Haskell, most programming languages used "eager evaluation," where an expression is evaluated as soon as it is bound to a variable.
+Lazy evaluation can offer better performance and permits the definition of data structures with no size limit.

-- Strong, static typing — Once a variable is declared as a certain data type in Haskell, it cannot be used as if it were another data type.
-This limitation requires a more stringent programming style, but allows for performance benefits of the compiled code.
+- Strong, static typing — Once a variable is declared as a certain data type in Haskell, it cannot be used as another.
+This limitation requires a more stringent programming style but provides the performance benefits of the compiled code.

-- Haskell 98, which was released in late 1997, included a special standard library for teaching purposes and a framework for future extensions.
+- Haskell 98, released in late 1997, included a special standard library for teaching purposes and a framework for future extensions.

-- Haskell 2010 added a feature known as the foreign function interface (FFI), which allowed Haskell programs to use the functionality of other programming languages.
+- Haskell 2010 added a feature known as the FFI (foreign function interface), which allowed Haskell programs to use the functionality of other programming languages.

 module Main where main :: IO () main = putStrLn "Hello, World!"